Net-baryon number fluctuations with the hadron resonance gas model using Tsallis distribution: Introduction

-Recently, the STAR collaboration has reported the energy dependence of the moments (mean $M$, variance $\sigma$, skewness $S$ and kurtosis $\kappa$) and their products for net-proton multiplicity distribution at RHIC energies ~\cite{Adamczyk:2013dal}.
+The energy dependence of the moments (mean $M$, variance $\sigma$, skewness $S$ and kurtosis $\kappa$) and their products ($S\sigma$ and $\kappa\sigma^2$) for net-proton multiplicity distribution at RHIC energies are reported by STAR collaboration~\cite{Adamczyk:2013dal}.
 The product of the moments $S\sigma$ and $\kappa\sigma^{2}$ can be linked to the ratios of susceptibilities $(\chi)$ associated with the baryon number conservation \cite{Bazavov:2012vg,Aggarwal:2010wy,Gupta:2011wh}.
 For example, the product $S\sigma$ can be written as the ratio of third order ($\chi_B^3$) to second order ($\chi^2_B$) and the product $\kappa\sigma^{2}$ as the ratio of fourth order ($\chi_B^4$) to second order ($\chi_B^2$) baryon susceptibilities.
-The recent STAR measurements of $S\sigma$ and $\kappa\sigma^2$ show significant deviations from the predictions of the Skellam distribution (where $\kappa \sigma^2$ should be unity) at all energies indicating presence of large non-statistical fluctuations \cite{skellam}.
-The particle production in heavy ion collisions at relativistic energies are well described in terms of the hadron resonance gas (HRG) model where fermions and bosons follow Fermi-Dirac (FD) and Bose-Einstein (BE) distributions respectively.
-The success of HRG model would mean that thermal system which might have gone through a possible phase transition has (nearly) equilibrated both thermally and chemically at freeze out.
-It is believed that if the thermal system has retained some memory of the phase transition with finite correlation length at freeze out, it must be reflected in the higher moments of the conserved quantities although not so obvious in the study of thermal abundance of the individual species~\cite{Karsch:2010ck,Stephanov:2011pb,Cheng:2008zh}.
-Therefore, the study of fluctuations in various conserved quantities like: net-charge, net-strangeness and net-baryon number through the higher moments using HRG model is expected to provide a base line to observe the deviation in experimental observables, which may indicate the presence of non statistical fluctuations, if any.
+The recent STAR measurements of $S\sigma$ and $\kappa\sigma^2$ show significant deviations from the predictions of the Skellam distribution (where $\kappa \sigma^2$ should be unity) at all energies, indicating the presence of large non-statistical fluctuations \cite{skellam}.
+The particle production in heavy ion collisions at relativistic energies are well described in terms of the hadron resonance gas (HRG) model where fermions and bosons follow Fermi-Dirac (FD) and Bose-Einstein (BE) distributions, respectively~\cite{Andronic:2005yp,Karsch:2010ck}.
+The success of HRG model would mean that the created thermal system which might have gone through a possible phase transition, has (nearly) equilibrated both thermally and chemically at freeze-out.
+It is believed that if the thermal system has retained some memory of the phase transition with finite correlation length at freeze-out, it must be reflected in the higher moments of the conserved quantities~\cite{Karsch:2010ck,Stephanov:2011pb,Cheng:2008zh}.
+Although it is not so obvious in the study of thermal abundance of the individual species.
+Therefore, the study of fluctuations in various conserved quantities such as: net-charge, net-strangeness and net-baryon number through the higher moments using HRG model is expected to provide a baseline to observe the deviation in experimental observables.
+The deviations of experimental data from these model studies may indicate the presence of non-statistical fluctuations, if any.